Oftentimes people ask me how I make my mixes better in low frequencies. How I ADD PUNCH to my kick, bass, and other low-frequency instruments.

 So, use your ears when syncing your bass with a kick.
 Use equalizer presets, and tweak them to achieve what you want.

-Finally, do your experiment with different presets, tweaks, and apply your own theories.
+Finally, do your experiment with different presets, and tweaks, and apply your theories.
 With time you will achieve the perfect sync.

 3. Use tight kick